 Hawke in Dragon Age II.
 Fails to save his/her sibling in the beginning.
 Fails to save his/her mother from a serial killer.
 Fails to stop the Qunari attack on Kirkwall.
 Fails to prevent the Mage/Templar War.
 Basically, every major story quest will have the worst possible outcome and the player's choices will make no difference.

 Mike Dawson in Darkseed 2.
-While he was competent and knew what he was doing in the first game (even if it was only because the player used a walkthrough, in the sequel he seems to struggle with things that shouldn't really be too problematic, and getting himself into situations that could be easily avoided.
+While he was competent and knew what he was doing in the first game (even if it was only because the player used a walkthrough), in the sequel he seems to struggle with things that shouldn't really be too problematic, and getting himself into situations that could be easily avoided.
 The major obstacle for the first two-thirds of the game is his inability to win simple carnival games without otherworldly technology aiding him.
-Even his attempt to stop the Dark World invasion, something he achieved handily in the first game, is implied to be badly botched.
+His attempt to stop the Dark World invasion, something he achieved handily in the first game, is implied to be badly botched.
 The ending is left ambiguous, but it doesn't end well for him, either way.
-And let's not forget perhaps the most glaring one He finds the last portal to the dark world in his closet after seeing a vision of his past where his mother lied claiming she locked the closet to keep monsters away meaning it was never locked in the first place...
-This means that for his entire life he never ONCE attempted to open that closet again.

 Homestuck: anything that KarkatVantas wasn't guaranteed to fail at due to You Can't Fight Fate, he managed to bungle on his own, with the exception of calming Gamzee down and a few other things.
 When tasked with creating a universe-frog, he wasn't patient enough to do the job right and ended up giving the poor thing cancer (although waiting any longer may have made the game unwinnable, due to the black king becoming exponentially harder to beat the longer the game goes on).
 When he tried to lead his group to victory, he managed to keep at most five of them alive from a group of twelve.
 His efforts to prevent the creation of a Hero KillerGod of Evil were kicked in the head by destiny, and his dating life has been kind of consistently disastrous.
 Even his childhood dream of joining the Threshecutioners was doomed from the start due to a) his mutant blood colour and b) the destruction of the universe, and his efforts to learn programming ended up killing his lusus.
 It's no wonder the guy hates himself so much, and is so consistently pissed.